bipin-a/aidi-1100/Assignment2.md

    - Set the predictions as new columns in `time_series`.
 Don't lose the `date` column.

 19. **Prediction Plot**:
-   - Plot the true values and predictions in a single plot using:
+   - Plot the true values and predictions in a single plot using (dates as x axis):
-     - Black for actual data
-     - Red for linear regression
-     - Blue for logistic regression
+     - Have a different color for each prediction.
      - Label the axis, title, add legend etc.
      - Your x-axis should be date time objects.